 What is local area planning?

-LAPs are integrated with the SCP and LPS in order to inform the City's corporate business planning for the delivery of services to the community.
-LAPs are therefore important documents for the City to plan for infrastructure and services and manage change at a local level.
+LAPs are integrated with the City's Strategic Community Plan so they can inform corporate business planning for the delivery of services to the community.
+LAPs are therefore important documents so we can plan infrastructure, services and manage change at a local level.